mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

 ### Learning Rates
 The learning rate is one of the most important hyper-parameters in ML experiments.
 That means you need to try to find its value by experimenting.
 Start with default values but do not settle on that.
-Examperiment and find the best value.
+Experiment and find the best value.

 Here is an example in PyTorch to set or change the learning rate: